Tenure-track faculty in condensed matter physics

-The condensed matter group at Notre Dame consists of 6 experimental and 4 theoretical faculty, doing research in hard condensed matter, quantum materials, complex networks, and biophysics.
-The newly established Stavropoulos Center for Complex Quantum Matter is headed by László Forró, the Aurora and Thomas Marquez Chair Professor of Physics.
+The condensed matter group at Notre Dame consists of 6 experimental and 4 theoretical faculty members, specializing in hard condensed matter, quantum materials, complex networks, and biological physics, associated to the newly established Stavropoulos Center for Complex Quantum Matter, led by László Forró, the Aurora and Thomas Marquez Chair Professor of Physics.
 The Center's mission is to synthesize materials of interest for novel technologies and to study them with cutting-edge experimental and theoretical methods.
 We seek faculty members committed to developing and sustaining an environment of inclusive excellence in research, teaching, and service.
 The successful candidate must demonstrate the ability to develop a highly successful research program, attract independent research funding, teach effectively at both the graduate and undergraduate levels, and engage with students from diverse backgrounds.
 Applicants must have a Ph.D. or equivalent advanced degree.
 Salary and rank will be commensurate with the successful applicant’s experience and research accomplishments.
-The expected start date is January 2023.
+The starting date is foreseen for the second half of 2023.

-The Department of Physics at Notre Dame has 41 tenured and tenure-track faculty; another 22 research, teaching and concurrent faculty; 100+ graduate students; and ~120 undergraduate physics majors.
+The Department of Physics at Notre Dame has 45 tenured and tenure-track faculty; another 22 research, teaching and concurrent faculty; more than 100 graduate students; and about 120 undergraduate physics majors.
 Additional information about the department and the College of Science can be found at http://physics.nd.edu and http://science.nd.edu respectively.

 Applicants should submit a curriculum vitae, list of publications, detailed research plans, and a statement of teaching and mentoring.
 Candidates must also arrange for at least three letters of recommendation.
-Review of completed applications will begin on July 1, with a final deadline of July 31, 2022.
+Review of applications will begin on December 15 and will continue until the positions have been filled.

 The Department is committed to diversifying its faculty, and encourages applications from women and members of traditionally underrepresented groups.